Epidermoid cyst

 An epidermoid cyst or epidermal inclusion cyst is a benign cyst usually found on the skin.
 The cyst develops out of ectodermal tissue.
 Histologically, it is made of a thin layer of squamous epithelium.

 Signs and symptoms

 The epidermoid cyst may have no symptoms, or it may be painful when touched.
 It can release macerated keratin.
 In contrast to pilar cysts, epidermoid cysts are usually present on parts of the body with relatively little hair.
-An epidermoid cyst is one type of vaginal cysts.
+Some vaginal cysts are epidermoid cysts.

 Although they are not malignant, there are rare cases of malignant tumors arising from an epidermoid cyst.
-Epidermal inclusion cysts account for approximately 85–95% of all excised cysts, malignant transformation is exceedingly rare.
+Epidermal inclusion cysts account for approximately 85–95% of all excised cysts; malignant transformation is exceedingly rare.
 The incidence of squamous cell carcinoma developing from an epidermal inclusion cyst has been estimated to range from 0.011 to 0.045%.

 Diagnosis

 Epidermoid cysts are usually diagnosed when a person notices a bump on their skin and seeks medical attention.
 The definitive diagnosis is made after excision by a pathologist based on microscopic appearance of a cystic lesion lined by cornified epithelium containing lamellated keratin without calcifications.
 They can also be seen as isointense lesions on MRI or hyperintensities on FLAIR.